intel-unesp-mcp/infieri2019-session1/README.md

 functionalities provided by the driver layer on the host side to achieve its system management goals.

-The software stack of the Xeon Phi is then highly layered, split up into a host side and a coprocessor side.
-Host system and Xeon Phi coprocessor are both (typically) running Linux operating systems and they are connected through the PCI Express bus.
+The software stack of the Xeon Phi™ is then highly layered, split up into a host side and a coprocessor side.
+Host system and Xeon Phi™ coprocessor are both (typically) running Linux operating systems and they are connected through the PCI Express bus.
 On both sides, various layers of kernel and user level drivers, libraries, and runtimes can be found.
 For